jae0/bio.snowcrab/inst/scripts/README.md

-Follow the numerical sequence in running the scripts:
+Most scripts now exist as markdown documented scripts in [../markdown](../markdown).
+The numerical prefix indicates the sequence that should be followed:

 - 0X.*   : core assessment (required)

-- 1X.*   : assessment presentations, miscellaneous docs, reports, etc (see note below)
+- 1X.*   : other research

 - 99*  : deprecated or testing scripts.

-See also [inst/markdown](inst/markdown) for reports.
-Many of these R-files are actually markdown documents that have been cross-linked such that they can become Rmarkdown or Quarto documents which can render to PDF or HTML.
-See the file: [inst/markdown/Makefile](inst/markdown/Makefile).
-It provides simple recipes for generating these reports using gnu-make.
-OR use vscode or r-studio to render them internally (but that requires you configure them appropriately -- this is a moving target so check current online resources).
+The file: [../markdown/Makefile](../markdown/Makefile) gives the recipes for creating html, latex, pdf, etc. for reports and summaries.
+The recipes us gnu-make which gives the commands required.
+VScode has a Makefile pluggin that can runthings for youif you have pandoc/quarto and gnu-make already installed.
+Alternatively, use vscode or r-studio to render them internally (but that requires you configure them appropriately -- this is a moving target so check current online resources).